Ria-Chaudhry/Mortality_Prediction/README.md

 This repository implements a mortality-prediction workflow for a CHoRUS primary analysis and an independent MIMIC-IV replication.
 It predicts death after a 24-hour landmark and within 30 days of acute-care admission from baseline factors and early measurement, medication, and procedure records.

-The public synthetic execution is tested.
-Native MIMIC-IV file normalization is tested end to end with native-shaped synthetic tables.
-CHoRUS column-projected cohort-first SQL planning is regression tested, but no protected CHoRUS database has been accessed.
-No real-data paper reproduction or release-cleared clinical result is included or claimed.

 ## Study workflow

 Each dataset is run independently; outcomes, patients, concepts, folds, models, and predictions are never transferred or pooled.
 The pipeline: